Menu

 Trail Description

-Two miles of well-marked, intersecting trails through the woods and around Deke’s Pond.
+This property features 2 miles of well-marked, intersecting trails through the woods and around Deke’s Pond.
 There are additional, unmarked “social trails” on the property as well, which are not officially maintained.
-The Ellsberg Trail traverses wetlands and has some steep sections; the Seaview Loop is mostly level; the Bailey-Ellis Loop is mostly dry, but also occasionally steep.
+The Ellsberg Trail traverses wetlands and has some steep sections.
+The Seaview Loop is mostly level.
+The Bailey-Ellis Loop is mostly dry, but also occasionally steep.

 Habitats and Wildlife

 The property slopes down the side of Booth Hill, which is a glacial formation known as a drumlin.
-Many of the trails feature large rocks and boulders.
-In particular, there are some large glacial erratic boulders along the Bailey-Ellis Loop.
+Many of the trails feature glacial erratic boulders, especially along the Bailey-Ellis Loop.
 Many of the trees on the property are more than 100 years old.
 There are large pines and oaks as well as beech, birch and plenty of holly.
 The understory is sparse, due to an active deer population.

 Some avian species commonly found here include hawks, owls, nuthatches, chickadees, woodpeckers and warblers.
 Look for small mammals and amphibians in the stone walls, and large mammals (deer) at dawn and dusk.